2025 Preakness Stakes betting guide and tips

 The rich history of US horse racing and the ancient roots of the sport have made it a beloved pastime.
 These days, horse racing is a cultural event and entertaining, too.
 Tracks exist in almost every state.
 Naturally, where there is a spirit of competition and horses running, you’ll find a way to bet on the outcome.

-Up until recently, the only way to bet was at the track.
-Now, however, you can place your bet online using an internet connection.
-All you need is a laptoptablet or smartphone.
+The only way to bet on the horses used to be at the track.
+Now, however, you can wager online using your laptoptablet, or smartphone.

 The most traditional method of betting on a horse race is at the racetrack itself.
 When you step up to the counter at Pimlico Race Course for the Preakness Stakes, you are following a tradition set way back in 1873.